Paul-Dempsey/pachde1/dev-notes/pachde-One.md

   I see that it is possible for modules to use MIDI (which, with some effort can send arbitrary data), but these connections aren't visible - just configuration of the Midi ports.

-- Contemplate a design for inter-module communication that isn't a cable (CV) or adjacency (extender).
+- Contemplate a design for inter-module communication that isn't a cable (CV) or adjacency (expander).